Mikaela/mikaela.github.io/_posts/2015-05-27-systemd-networkd.md

 but that is easy, just run as root (or prefix all three commands with `sudo`):

+*update on 2015-06-07: to use NTP, you use systemd-timesyncd which is enabled with `timedatectl set-ntp true`.*

 ```
 systemctl enable systemd-resolved && systemctl start systemd-resolved
 ln -sf /run/systemd/resolve/resolv.conf /etc/resolv.conf